Phone Anxiety & Accessibility Guide

 - Who it's for Deaf, hard of hearing, or late-deafened individuals

-- Key takeaway Every federal agency has a TTY number, but the real-world experience of using relay services is still frustrating — AI voice agents are changing that.
+- Key takeaway Every federal agency has a TTY number, but the real-world experience of using relay services is still frustrating — and an AI agent can at least take the phone tree and the hold time out of it.

 Speech Disabilities